 - Allow removal of incorrect breaks after a list item preceding a normal paragraph – This option should be particularly useful for documents obtained from OCR tools or PDF converters.
 Quite often, these tools insert an incorrect break in the middle of a list paragraph (i.e., a paragraph preceded by a bullet or an automatic number).
 The paragraph that follows such incorrect break will be a normal paragraph (not part of a list).
 If you enable this option, Unbreaker will find such incorrect breaks, allowing you to remove them.

 - Do not remove a break after a line in all uppercase letters: quite often, documents may contain headings in all uppercase letters, without final punctuation and in the same formatting as the following paragraph.
 This option allows for such scenario.
 It is checked by default.

-- Do not remove a break after one of these symbols: besides final punctuation like . ; ! ? : and …, some symbols may often be used at the end of paragraphs.
+- Do not remove a break after one of these symbols: besides final punctuation like . ; ! ? : and …, as well as some other final punctuation used primarily in East Asian languages, some symbols may often be used at the end of paragraphs.
 If a break is found after such symbols, it will be considered “uncertain”.
 By default, this option includes the closing parenthesis – ).